-As development within the City continues to spread into higher elevations, and further from the City core, the City's operations staff continue to face ever-increasing challenges with snow clearing.
+As Development within the City continues to spread into higher elevations, and further from the City core, the City's Operations staff continue to face ever-increasing challenges with snow clearing.
 Higher snow volumes exist at these higher elevations and costly snow removals can be avoided with proper planning and design.
-New developments will be expected to provide adequate landscaped areas adjacent to the City roadway, which will provide City operations staff adequate snow storage for snow cleared from City streets.
-In some circumstances the City may require regional snow storage sites to be designed as a component of a Development.
+New Developments will be expected to provide adequate landscaped areas adjacent to the City roadway, which will provide City Operations staff adequate snow storage for snow cleared from City streets.
+Depending on location, elevation and the size of the Development, the City may request additional areas be developed as bulk snow disposal sites for City use.